gristlabs/grist-help/help/access-rules.md

 The `S` structure permission is available in the default access rule group.
 Column rules lack the `C` create and `D` delete permissions, which should be handled in default table rules.

+**Note:** The `S` permission is very powerful.
+It allows writing formulas, which can access any data in the document regardless of rules.
+Since the `S` permission is on by default for Editors and Owners, any such user would be able to edit a formula and so retrieve any data.

+In other words, having the `S` permission makes it possible to circumvent other rules that prevent access to data.
+For this reason, turning it off -- as described above in [Locking down structure](#lock-down-structure) -- is an important first step in limiting data access.

 ## Access rule memos